Teechart

 TeeChart is a charting library for programmers, developed and managed by Steema Software of Girona, Catalonia, Spain.
 It is available as commercial and non-commercial software.
-TeeChart has been included in most Delphi and C++Builder products since 1997, and TeeChart Standard currently is part of Embarcadero RAD Studio 12 Athens.
+TeeChart has been included in most Delphi and C++Builder products since 1997, and TeeChart Standard currently is part of Embarcadero RAD Studio 13 Florence.
 TeeChart Pro version is a commercial product that offers shareware releases for all of its formats.
 The TeeChart Charting Library offers charts, maps and gauges in versions for Delphi VCL/FMX, ActiveX, C# for Microsoft Visual Studio .NET.
 Full source code has always been available for all versions except the ActiveX version.
 TeeChart's user interface is translated into 38 languages.

 History

 The first version of TeeChart was authored in 1995 by David Berneda, co-founder of Steema, using the Borland Delphi Visual Component Library programming environment and TeeChart was first released as a shareware version and made available via Compuserve in the same year.
 It was written in the first version of Delphi VCL, as a 16-bit Charting Library named TeeChart version 1.
 The next version of TeeChart was released as a 32-bit library (Delphi 2 supported 32-bit compilation) but was badged as TeeChart VCL v3 to coincide with Borland's naming convention for inclusion on the toolbox palette of Borland Delphi v3 in 1997 and with C++ Builder v3 in 1998.
 It has been on the Delphi/C++ Builder toolbox palette ever since.
-The current version is Embarcadero RAD Studio 12 Athens.
+The current version is Embarcadero RAD Studio 13 Florence.

 TeeChart's first ActiveX version named "version 3" too, to match the VCL version's nomenclature, was released in 1998.
 The version was optimised to work with Microsoft's Visual Studio v97 and v6.0 developer suites that include Visual Basic and Microsoft Visual C++ programming languages.
 Support for new programming environments followed with TeeChart's first native C# version for Microsoft Visual Studio .NET released in 2002 and TeeChart.Lite for .NET, a free charting component, released for Visual Studio.NET in 2003 and supporting too, Mono (programming).
 Steema Software released the first native TeeChart Java (programming language) version in 2006 and TeeChart's first native PHP version was released in 2009 and published as open-source in June 2010.
 Mobile versions of TeeChart, for Android (operating system) devices and Windows Phone 7 devices were released during the first half of 2011.
 In 2012 TeeChart extended functionality to iPhone/iPad and BlackBerry OS devices and a new JavaScript version was released in the same year to support HTML5 Canvas.
 In 2013 Steema launched TeeChart for .NET Chart for Windows Store applications and included support for Microsoft's Windows Phone 8 mobile platform.
 TeeChart for Xamarin.Forms written with 100% C# code and cross-platform support for .NET desktops, Windows Phone, iOS and Android was released in 2014.
 Also since 2014 Webforms charts now offers HTML5 interactivity.

 Steema launched TeeChart for Avalonia (software framework) in 2022 and in 2023 .NET_MAUI support was added to the TeeChart for .NET.